 - Cultivate a positive, creative approach to future change.

-Because we know that the workplace can be a very serious place, MCT insists that all of its workshop exercises are fun, non-threatening, and provide skills that can be readily used in work and everyday life!
+MCT ensures that all of its workshop exercises are fun, non-threatening, and provide skills that can be readily used in work and everyday life!

-We have provided made-to-order dramatic workshops to help address such corporate issues as:
+We have provided made-to-order dramatic workshops to help address such organizational issues as: